Dictionary » Negative Words » Ungenerosity – Meaning, Definition, Synonyms and Antonyms

 1, Is “ungenerosity” a commonly used word?

-No, “ungenerosity” is less commonly used than “stinginess” or “selfishness,” but it is grammatically correct and clearly understood.
+No, “ungenerosity” is less common than “stinginess” or “selfishness,” but it is grammatically correct and clearly understood.
+If you want a simpler, more conversational synonym, “stinginess” is often the go-to option.

 2. What is the difference between ungenerosity and selfishness?

-Ungenerosity focuses more on a lack of giving or sharing, while selfishness encompasses a broader range of self-centered behavior.
+Ungenerosity focuses more specifically on a lack of giving or sharing, while selfishness covers a broader range of self-centered behavior and motivations.
+In practice, ungenerosity is often one visible type of what people label as selfish conduct.

 3. Can you describe a person as ungenerous?